HWQuantum/Charged-Particle-Denoising/Camphor_experiment/README.txt

 	5. Run ./Codes/evaluate_real.py

 Commentary
-We provide the checkpoint of the already trained network in './Checkpoint/' corresponding to the noise parameters : intensity=5 and background=0.001.
+We provide checkpoints for two already trained network in './Checkpoint/'.
+Checkpoint_model6layers_5_0.01 corresponds to the noise parameters : intensity=5 and background=0.001.
+Checkpoint_model6layers_60_0.1 corresponds to the noise parameters : intensity=60 and background=0.1.
 The script runs the network on our real data saved in './Real_Data/Data/S_Camphor_All_Shots.mat' for both LCP and RCP polarised light.
 The results are saved in '.Real_Data/Results/res_*intensity_level*_*background_level*.mat'.